stablekernel/aqueduct/docs/docs/db/modeling_data.md

 # Modeling Data

-In Aqueduct, data from a database is represented by *managed objects*.
-A managed object is an instance of some subclass of `ManagedObject<T>`.
-Each instance represents a row in the database.
-Managed objects are declared like so:
+In Aqueduct, database tables are modeled by subclassing `ManagedObject<T>`.
+These are declared like so:

 ```dart
 class User extends ManagedObject<_User> implements _User {